Tag

 I think the better question is simpler: what kind of trip are you actually trying to have?

 That is usually the part people skip.
-They go straight from broad planning into building a route, even though they have not decided whether they want an easy first introduction, a slower regional trip, a compact culture-focused trip, or a nature-first trip shaped by season and space.
+They go straight from broader trip planning into building a route, even though they have not decided whether they want an easy first introduction, a slower regional trip, a compact culture-focused trip, or a nature-first trip shaped by season and space.

 Living in Tokyo and working in Japan travel for years, I’ve seen this pattern again and again.
 Most people do not need twenty more destination ideas.
 They need a clearer way to rule some out.